Prashantsingh1619/Cleaning_data_Gradebook/README.md

 # Cleaning_data_Gradebook
-A Python project that processes student records from CSV files and separates them into section-wise files (A, B, and C) using NumPy and pandas.
+GradeBook is a Python-based data processing project designed to organize student records by class section.
+Given seven CSV files containing raw student data, the program extracts and separates the records into three distinct files for sections A, B, and C.

+# Technologies Used
+Python
+NumPy
+pandas